Kerrville Attorney Well Versed in Chapter 7 Bankruptcy

 When done right, Chapter 7 bankruptcy is usually a quick process, lasting only a few months.
 But mistakes, which often result from inexperienced management of a case, can be very costly.
 Ensuring that you take advantage of all your Texas exemptions and discharge as much of your debt as possible requires the assistance of a knowledgeable attorney who is experienced with the process.
 I work diligently on your behalf to get you the full benefit of the law and enable you to start the next phase of your life from a secure position.

 At the Law Firm of Richard L. Ellison, P.C., I am determined to fight for my clients’ rights in bankruptcy.
-To get the full benefit of a discharge of debt through Chapter 7, take advantage of a free consultation in my Kerrville office.
+To get the full benefit of a discharge of debt through Chapter 7, take advantage of a in my Kerrville office.
 Call 844-337-5819 or contact me online to schedule an appointment.